The History of Fraser Church, Tottenham

 1956-1964 Rev. Joseph E. Taylor

 The Rev. Jonathan Dennis has been the minister of Fraser Church since November, 2010.

-Fraser Church has also been served by theology students and presbytery appointed ministers.
+Fraser Church has also been served through the years by a number of theology students and presbytery appointed ministers.